rizinorg/book/src/analysis/graphs.md

 Displays the graph directly to stdout using ASCII art to represent blocks and edges.

-_Warning: displaying large graphs directly to stdout might prove to be computationally expensive and will make r2 not responsive for some time.
+_Warning: displaying large graphs directly to stdout might prove to be computationally expensive and will make rizin not responsive for some time.
 In case of a doubt, prefer using the interactive view (explained below)._

 ### Interactive Ascii Art (e.g. `agfv`)